bhstark2/latency/report.md

 ### LTE/5G

 Wireless technologies defined by 3GPP have many latency components.
 The latency caused by the wireless physical medium (the air link between transmitting and receiving antennas) is the least of these.
 More significant are delays caused by signaling (messages required to set up a LTE session), by processing delays (how long it takes for LTE equipment to process signaling and messages including the time it takes to get the messages to where they need to be processed), and by contention with other traffic.
 A significant portion of backhaul is done using fiber, which minimizes latency over other backhaul technologies such as microwave or other wireless technologies.
 When fiber is used as the backhaul, its contribution to latency is largely due to propagation and serialization delay.

+*Network architecture delays* can be incurred when signaling messages are required to be processed prior to a host being allowed to send application traffic packets or when the network requires traffic to pass through certain nodes for additional inspection and processing.
+These delays are not generally associated with physical or link technologies other than those defined by 3GPP, where the LTE and 5G Radio Access Network (RAN) technologies are tightly coupled to the associated 3GPP network architecture.

 A goal of LTE design was to have lower latency than 3G.
 This was primarily accomplished through improvements to the signaling architecture.